 Santa’s Christmas Tree Forest in Eustis allows guests to cut down their own tree.

-Trees under 10 feet are just $45 (each), according to the farm’s website.
+Trees 5 to 9 feet are $50 (each), according to the farm’s website.
 As the trees get taller, so does the price.

 How it began

 Jack and Judy Ewing moved to Eustis in 1980 and built a house on their 33 acres of property.
 After their children went to college, they decided that they wanted to do something productive with their land.